cli-tools/postmany/README.md

-# postmany
+# Postmany

-The PostMany tool reads filenames from stdin and posts the content of the files provided to a HTTP or HTTPS endpoint.
+Postmany reads filenames from stdin and posts the content of the files provided to a HTTP or HTTPS endpoint.

-Useful for Event driven or asyncronous API data flows.
+Useful for Event driven or asynchronous API data flows.

 ## Installation

 Build with `shards build --static --production` using the Docker image `crystallang/crystal:alpine`.

 ## Usage